WhiteStar-Communications/HyperSpace-Service/README.md

 ## Command Plane (TCP, Port 5500)

 The CommandServer manages the tunnel's lifecycle and configuration.
-Connect to `127.0.0.1:5500`, send framed JSON commands, and read framed JSON replies.
-Messages are framed as: **[4-byte big-endian length][JSON body (UTF-8)]**
+Connect to `127.0.0.1:5500`, send JSON commands, and read JSON replies.
+The CommandServer recognizes either `\n` or `\r\n` as a delimiter to mark the end of a JSON command.

 ### Commands